Bonnaroo postpones 19th festival until September amid COVID-19 concerns

 Bonnaroo released a statement saying that the change is “out of an abundance of caution and for the health and safety of all Bonnaroovians, artists, staff and our community.”

-According to Bonnaroo officials, all current tickets and onside accommodations and shuttles purchased through the festival will be contacted directly with updates.
+According to Bonnaroo officials, all current tickets and onsite accommodations and shuttles purchased through the festival will be contacted directly with updates.

 “Please continue to radiate positivity through this unchartered time in our world.
 Thank you for your continued support and we look forward to seeing you on The Farm this fall.”